utrenic/Getting-and-Cleaning-Data-Project/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Run from command line
+1. Clone this repo
+2. Run the script:
+   $Rscript run_analysis.R
+3. The final result is stored in "Data2" data frame.
+And its content is written to "tidydata.txt" file.

+## Run from Rstudio
+1. Clone this repo
+2. Import run_analysis.Rmd to Rstudio
+3. Click "Knit HTML" button to generate html output.
+You can view it with a browser.
+4. The final result is saved into a file called "tidydata.txt".